 Workplace pension plans are privately administered by employers who choose to offer them, and many people benefit from these.
-If you are one of the fortunate people who is the beneficiary of a good company or government pension, paying for excellent senior living is not likely to be an issue.
-If not, there are still more sources of money.
+If you're one of the fortunate beneficiaries of a good company or government pension, paying for excellent senior living is not likely to be an issue.
+If not, there are still more sources of money you can tap into.

-Read professional advice: "Three steps to understainding your pension options."
+Read professional advice: "Three steps to understanding your pension options."

 Home equity, savings and other funds can be invested, so that payouts can actually be used to cover costs, rather than cutting into your savings monthly.
-Of course, there are risks involved in investing in funds, the stock market, etc., but as long as the market is good to you, investment is better than slowly dwindling your nest egg.
-We are not experts in financial planning, and the following overview is intended to be helpful and informational only.
+Of course, there are risks involved in investing in funds, the stock market, etc., but as long as the market is good to you, investment is better than drawing down on your nest egg.
+The following overview is informational only.
 Be sure to consult with a reputable financial advisor.

-Bonds are safer than some other investments and may appeal to more cautious, older investors.
+Bonds are safer than some other investments and may appeal to more cautious investors.
 There's much less chance of losing your savings should the market go bust.
-However, these rely on interest rates, and when interest rates are low, this does not play into the favour of investors.
+However, these rely on interest rates, and when interest rates are low (as they have been the last few years), this does not play into investors' favour.

 Guaranteed Investment Certificates (GICs) are (as the name suggests) a protected investment, guaranteed by the Canadian Deposit Insurance Corporation.
-Thus, as they say, it's impossible to lose money with a GIC, however, these pay bank interest rates which have been low for many years now (as of 2016).
-That said, these do pay a slightly higher interest rate than you will get from a savings account.
+Thus, as they say, it's impossible to lose money with a GIC.
+However, these pay bank interest rates (again, low these days).
+That said, these do pay a slightly higher interest rate than you'll get from a savings account.